 categories

-If incorrect characters appear in the products, the problem may be caused by the file encoding.
+If incorrect characters appear in your products, the issue may be caused by the file encoding.

 The most commonly recommended encoding is:

-UTF-8Incorrect encoding can cause issues with Polish characters, product names, or descriptions.
+UTF-8Incorrect encoding can cause problems with Polish characters, product names, or descriptions.

 Example issues: